BSData/horus-heresy-3rd-edition/README.md

 a set 0 primes of that slot type.
 It's simplest to just copy the example detachment and adjust min-max in that.

 ## 4.5: Restricting a slot to a particular entry.
-Make a category called "Armour - Whatever thing only" Add a modifier on that unit to "set primary category if ancestor is name of force" (Note that I need to confirm this is working and that it handles the restriction on prime slots properly, since we use "set if category" on prime slots.
-I expect it will though)
+Make a category called "Slot name - Whatever thing only" Add a modifier on that unit to "set primary category if ancestor is name of force" Replace whatever category in your copy of the template with your new category.
+Be sure to copy over the logistical benefit addition to your restricted category as the slot is still restricted.

 ---